rc2754/ezVolcano/README.md

 ### Settings for the x-axis
 By default, ezVolcano converts the original fold changes on the x-axis to Z-scores.
 This ensures consistent thresholds across different data analysis pipelines and experimental conditions.

-The threshold values of original fold changes and Z-scores do not interconvert and are set separately.
+The threshold values for original fold changes and Z-scores do not interconvert and are set separately.

 ## Credit
 `ezVolcano` was developed by Richard Chen at the Proteomics Core Facility of Brown University.